bitstadium/HockeySDK-Android/README.md

 Starting with our 3.7.0 release, the SDK ships with the [required ProGuard configuration](https://github.com/bitstadium/HockeySDK-Android/blob/develop/hockeysdk/proguard-rules.pro) out of the box, so typically you won't have to do anything.

-However if you provide a custom user interface fragment for the update distribution module, e.g. by overriding [`UpdateManagerListener.getUpdateFragmentClass()`](https://github.com/bitstadium/HockeySDK-Android/blob/ac386d5e2a02d4c3e1c9dac3cdf7ea68b2c1165e/hockeysdk/src/main/java/net/hockeyapp/android/UpdateManagerListener.java#L56) you will have to add an exception to your ProGuard configuration, since this class is instantiated via reflection.
+However, if you provide a custom user interface fragment for the update distribution module, e.g. by overriding [`UpdateManagerListener.getUpdateFragmentClass()`](https://github.com/bitstadium/HockeySDK-Android/blob/ac386d5e2a02d4c3e1c9dac3cdf7ea68b2c1165e/hockeysdk/src/main/java/net/hockeyapp/android/UpdateManagerListener.java#L56), you will have to add an exception to your ProGuard configuration since this class is instantiated via reflection.
 Follow these steps:

 1. Open your app module's ProGuard configuration (`proguard-rules.pro` in your app's module in Android Studio)
 2. Add the following lines at the end of your existing configuration, using the full class name of your custom update fragment: